This picture will be mintable soon

 Conclusion

-Layer-1 and Layer-2 scaling solutions are 2 aspects of the same crypto-token: they’re both ways of making blockchain networks speedier and more accommodating to an ever-growing user base.
+Blockchain Layer-1 and Blockchain Layer-2 scaling solutions are 2 aspects of the same crypto-token: they’re both ways of making blockchain networks speedier and more accommodating to an ever-growing user base.
 Many blockchain networks are experimenting with combining Layer-1 and Layer-2 scaling technologies to achieve augmented scalability without sacrificing the apropos security or decentralization.

 The contrasts between blockchain layer 1 and layer 2 reveal that both are concerned with scalability.
 Layer 1 scaling concentrates on scalability modifications to the original blockchain system.
 Layer 2 scaling, on the other hand, entails the use of third-party technologies, networks, or protocols to increase blockchain scalability.
 Scalability is easier to achieve with the support of off-chain solutions that share the blockchain network workload.
 We need protocols designed particularly to overcome this challenge in order to ensure that cryptocurrencies are scalable and fast enough for everyday transactions.